truenas/middleware/docs/userguide/freenas_sharing.rst

   containing only Windows systems.
 However, it is a poor choice if the CPU on the FreeNAS® system is limited; if your CPU is maxed out, you need to upgrade the CPU or consider another type of share.

+* :ref:`Block (iSCSI)` shares: this type of share appears as an unformatted disk to clients running iSCSI initiator software or a virtualization solution such as VMware.

 If you are looking for a solution that allows fast access from any operating system, consider configuring the FTP service instead of a share and use a cross-platform FTP and file manager client application such as `Filezilla <http://filezilla-project.org/>`_.
 Secure FTP can be configured if the data needs to be encrypted.